Table of contents

 make BOARD=$BOARD commands, where $BOARD is the name of the board that can be found under

 Make Heads for another board (

-The resulting rom file will be either
+The resulting rom file for a x86 board will be either

 XXX should be the name of your board in